 Brian Swanson, Assistant Vice President and CFO, University Services, University of Minnesota

 Planning for education institutions is a spatial act.
 It involves leaders and patrons.
 Learn more about GIS for master planning.

 Campuses and districts are like little cities—large grounds, brick-and-mortar structures, integrated systems.
 Knowing “where” is critical.

 An educational institution’s stakeholders are wide and varied.
 Like its leaders, they also demand easy and insightful information access.

-Learn more about ArcGIS for Desktop
+Learn more about ArcGIS Pro

 With ArcGIS for Server, education users easily create and share geospatial data and maps throughout their internal network to collaboratively develop and implement plans.
 Likewise, web access to key outputs supports other stakeholders including parents, students, and the community.

 Using ArcGIS Online, students have the GIS tools they need to create interactive web maps and apps.
 Their work can be used for individual assignments and easily shared with other students for collaborative projects.

 Find out more about ArcGIS Online